pantheon-systems/documentation/source/docs/guides/two-factor-authentication.md

 ### Drupal Instructions

 1. Install and enable the GitHub version of the [OneLogin module](https://github.com/onelogin/drupal-saml) on your Drupal site.
 This module is eventually intended to live on Drupal.org as the [2.x branch of the OneLogin project](https://www.drupal.org/project/onelogin).
-2. Configure the OneLogin module `admin/config/onelogin_saml` to provide the appropriate values.
-Please note to match what is in the screenshot and the values are case-sensitive.
+2. Configure the OneLogin module `admin/config/onelogin_saml` with what is shown in the screenshot; values are case-sensitive.
 ![TFA OneLogin Options](../assets/images/tfa-drupal-onelogin-options.png)
 3. Now use the OneLogin dashboard to log in to your Drupal site!